yash-jivani/yash-jivani/README.md

-<h1 align="center">Hey, I'm Yash Jivani ! </h1>
+<h1 align="center">Hey, I'm Yash Jivani! </h1>

 <!-- about text /////////////////////////////////////////////////////// -->

 ### 📌 Currently I'm...

- - Trying to learn new things and try to keep myself busy.
+ - Trying to learn new things and trying to keep myself busy.

- - Interested in web devloapment.
+ - Interested in web development.

- - Exploring Open Source field.
+ - Exploring the Open Source field.

  - Open for collaboration on every interesting project/stuff.